redhat-openstack/rdoinfo/README.rst

 to build a package for, and if we need to use some release-specific information for a project:

-* *release* tags, as newton, ocata, pike or pike-uc means that the package will be included in the RDO Trunk repo for that specific release.
+* *release* tags, as newton, ocata, pike, queens or queens-uc means that the package will be included in the RDO Trunk repo for that specific release.

   * source-branch: inside a release tag defines the git branch, tag or commit will be